 The two tables above shows that the municipality's main source of Revenue is grant funding as it covers more than above half of the income.
-Thus making the municipality grant reliant.
-Revenue from the main Service Charges has remained constant at 30% over MTREF
+Thus, making the municipality grant reliant.

+Revenue from the main Service Charges has remained constant at 22% over MTREF

-A total of R406,1 million is expected to be generated from Service charges, this revenue shows a 6% increase in tariffs across the board with the exception of industrial tariffs to be increased by
+A total of R320million is expected to be generated from Service charges, this revenue shows a 6% increase in tariffs across the board apart from industrial tariffs to be increased by 8%

-Furthermore, UTDM has also identified 108 vehicles from its fleet which will be auctioned in June the minimum asking price has been determined at 35% of the purchase price.bthe result of this mau acquire UTDM R15.7 million if the the auvtion is a success.
+Furthermore, UTDM has also identified 108 vehicles from its fleet which will be auctioned in June the minimum asking price has been determined at 35% of the purchase price.
+The result of this may acquire UTDM R15.7 million if the auction is a success.

-Revenue increases by 3.9% and 3.9 % in the outer financial years respectively of the MTREF which is inline within the headline inflation rate.
+Revenue increases by 6% and 6% in the outer budget years respectively of the MTREF which is inline within the anticipated increase in tariffs

-Futher in the consideration of applying the focarsted CPI of 4.4% and 4.5% for 2023/24 and 2024/25 respectively the municipality has considered the the draft budget review by treasury.
-Whuch suggested that our revenue was over estimated.
+Further in the consideration of applying the forecasted CPI of 4.8% and 4.8% for 2023/24 and 2024/25 respectively the municipality has considered the draft budget review by treasury.
+Which suggested that our revenue was over estimated.